-Unfortunately, there’s no one answer here, as a bartender’s salary will vary widely from country to country, state to state, city to city, venue to venue, and even from shift to shift!
+Unfortunately, there’s no one answer here, because a bartender’s salary varies widely from country to country, state to state, city to city, venue to venue, and even from shift to shift!

 That is unless you work in the industry of course.

 So today, we’re going to look at the bartender’s salary in detail from an insiders perspective.
 We’ll be looking at the bartender’s take home pay in the USA, Australia, the UK, and other parts of the world too, so you’ve got a decent idea of what you can expect, regardless of where you’re from/traveling to.

 I’ll even dish out some advice on how to make more tips too!

 So whether you’re wondering if you’re getting paid enough, you’re a traveling bartender and you’re looking for your next adventure, or you’re simply curious as to how much money you can expect to make as a bartender, your questions will be answered.

 Strap in, grab a coffee and let’s get to it.

 ***REQUEST*** I’d love to update this article with bartender pay structures from all over the world.
 But it’s impossible to do it on my own so I need your help!
 If I haven’t included your country (or you think I’ve messed up some of the details), please let me by leaving a comment in the comments section below.
 Thanks in advance.